Collision avoidance system: Volkswagen

 2010: "Front Assist" on 2011 Volkswagen Touareg can brake the car to a stop in case of an emergency and tension the seat belts as a precautionary measure.

 2012: Volkswagen Golf Mk7 introduced a "Proactive Occupant Protection" that will close the windows and retract the safety belts to remove excess slack if the potential for a forward crash is detected.
 Multi-collision brake system (automatic post-collision braking system) to automatically brake the car after an accident to avoid a second collision.
 City emergency braking automatically activates brakes at low speeds in urban situations.

-2014: Volkswagen Passat (B8) introduces pedestrian recognition as a part of the system.
+2014: Volkswagen Passat (B8) introduced pedestrian recognition as a part of the system.
 It uses a sensor fusion between a camera and the radar sensor.
-There is an "emergency assist" in case of a non-reacting driver, the car takes the control of the brakes and the steering until a complete stop.
-This is also found on the Volkswagen Golf Mk8.
+There is an "emergency assist" in case of a non-reacting driver, the car takes control of the brakes and the steering until a complete stop.
+This is also found in the Volkswagen Golf Mk8.